 Tingari is an Australian Aboriginal word referring to a series of sacred and secret songlines – extensive journeys by Aboriginal men and women across the vast Australian outback.
 The group of ancestral spirit beings known as the Tingari brought law and culture to the Aboriginal peoples of the Western Desert.
 Their journeys involve important sites and activities covering a huge geographic area stretching from Pintupi country 250 kilometres west of Alice Springs, and southwest to the Great Sandy and Tanami deserts.

-Our Foundation honors the themes of the Tingari songlines and the knowledges passed down from generation to generation deep in the red desert plains of Australia:
+We honor the themes of the Tingari songlines and the knowledges passed down from generation to generation deep in the red desert plains of Australia:

 - The importance of education to survival